Home / Research / Funding Opportunities / IHDD Pilot Grant

 Dear Researchers and Scholars,

 Funding Purpose: Our pilot grant initiative aims to provide financial support for groundbreaking research focused on intellectual and developmental disabilities.
 With grants of up to $10,000 available, researchers can utilize these funds to facilitate studies utilizing the IDDRC Cores, including Brain Imaging and EEG, Animal Behavior, Genomics, or Clinical Translational Core, Big Data analysis, and biostatistical support.
-Please note that funds are not designated for travel or publication fees.

 This is an opportunity to drive impactful change and contribute to the advancement of knowledge in the field of IDD.
 Should you have any queries, do not hesitate to contact us at ihdd@uw.edu.